 Long before the COVID-19 pandemic and the most recent governmental and industry targets made around the world to curb greenhouse gas emissions and phase out fossil fuels, universities and research institutes have been steadily leading by example to advance a strong environmental future.

-This free symposium offers an opportunity for students, faculty, and decision-makers to hear from institutional leaders from France and the United States on best practices in sustainability.
-Institutional leaders will exchange best practices, lessons learned before and during the COVID-19 pandemic, and will explore potential opportunities to leverage the value of sharing knowledge.
+Everyone is welcome to join the new community of practice.
+This free symposium offered an opportunity for students, faculty, and decision-makers to hear from institutional leaders from France and the United States on best practices in sustainability.
+Institutional leaders will exchange best practices, lessons learned before and during the COVID-19 pandemic, and explored potential opportunities to leverage the value of sharing knowledge.

 Steering Committee Members

 - Leah G Nichols, George Mason University

 - Maria Petrova, Georgetown University

 - Benoît Malpaux, Institut national de la recherche agronomique (INRAE)